 Why are we so emotional about money?

-Because even financially astute people have bad money habits, he says, and there are five archetypes:
+Because even financially astute people have bad money habits.

-- misers fear becoming penniless and have trouble enjoying the benefits of their money
+- misers fear becoming penniless, rarely admit to being niggardly, and have trouble enjoying the benefits of their money

-- spenders shop in an often uncontrolled manner, particularly when feeling low - and get a short-lived high, often followed by guilt
+- spenders shop in an often uncontrolled manner, particularly when feeling low - but it's a short-lived high, often followed by guilt

-- tycoons see money as a route to power and approval, and believe wealth will make them happy
+- tycoons want to make lots of money, seeing it as a route to power and approval, and believe wealth will make them happy

-- bargain hunters feel superior when they get discounts, and feel angry if expected to pay full price
+- bargain hunters expend a lot of effort on getting things for less to feel superior, and feel angry if expected to pay full price

 - gamblers feel exhilarated when taking chances, and find it hard to stop - even when losing - as a win brings a sense of power.

-Brian Capon, who in the 1970s was assistant manager at Midland bank branches in the UK says state of mind affects the way people approach financial decisions.
+Brian Capon, who in the 1970s was assistant manager at Midland bank branches in Northamptonshire, says state of mind affects the way people approach financial decisions.